The 7th International Workshop on

 About

-The 7th International Workshop on Agents for Societal Impact (formerly Autonomous Agents for Social Good) will be held in conjunction with the 25th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2026) in 25–26 May 2026 in Paphos, Cyprus.
+The 7th International Workshop on Agents for Societal Impact (formerly Autonomous Agents for Social Good) will be held in conjunction with the 25th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2026) in 25 or 26 May 2026 (exact date TBC) in Paphos, Cyprus.

 This workshop focuses on the design, analysis, and deployment of intelligent agents that contribute positively to society.
 As AI agents become increasingly autonomous and embedded in real-world systems, it is critical to ensure that their behavior aligns with human values and societal goals, rather than optimizing narrowly defined technical objectives.
 The workshop provides a forum to discuss how agent-based technologies can be responsibly applied to real-world societal systems, including (but not limited to):